 The recent news out of Hong Kong has been grim.
 Massive street protests that began last month continue and have now turned violent.
-Hong Kong’s reputation as an international financial hub lies in tatters.
+Hong Kong’s reputation as an international financial hub lays in tatters.
 Free trade, impartial courts, freedom of expression, political stability, safety, rule of law, and independence from Beijing were its key attractions to international business; these are all at risk now.
-A drain of foreign firms out of Hong Kong has begun, with Singapore emerging as the bigger winner.
+A drain of foreign firms out of Hong Kong has begun, with Singapore emerging as the biggest winner.

 Background of the Protests

 The turmoil started last month when nearly 2 million protesters took to the streets to oppose a new bill that would allow Hong Kong residents to be extradited to China.
 Although the bill has now been indefinitely suspended, the protests have continued.